FAQs

 As money chaos ends, people find new headspace to start focusing on what is most important to them.
 Doors open for people to start strengthening their relationships… with money, self, others and God.

-As clients and Debt Coaches kōrero, many people decide to take this further.
-It’s beautiful that over 1,430 precious people, like Gemma, have made a commitment, taking steps closer to Jesus — their stories unfolding in new and life-giving ways.
+As clients and CAP Coaches kōrero, many people like like Gemma, start taking steps closer to Jesus — their stories unfolding in new and life-giving ways.

 —